Clinging to Hope

 Where, O death, is your sting?”

-(1 corinthians 15:55–57)
+(1 Corinthians 15:55–57)

 Do you know who Jesus is?
 Do you know he is the God over heaven and earth who has come for you?
 He has come to end the storm of sin and death in your life.
 When we confess our wrongdoings against God and choose to follow Jesus instead of ourselves, the storm is calmed.
 No matter what happens, we are safe.
 For always.